danbersul1/travellocal/README.md

 <h1>H-TOWN ADVENTURES</h1>

-An app that allows users to find things to do in Houston, TX based on their interests.
+An app that allows users to find fun things to do in Houston, TX based on their interests.

 Technologies: